-This study describes the role of two novel visible-light sensitive mono-allyl (TXA) and di-allyl sulfone (TXo2A) thioxanthone derivatives as photosensitizers and photoinitiators (PIs) for the free-radical and cationic polymerizations (FRP and CP) and thiol–ene process upon visible-light emitting diodes exposure (LEDs@405nm, 455 and 470 nm).
+This study describes the role of two novel visible-light sensitive mono-allyl (TXA) and di-allyl sulfone (TXo2A) thioxanthone derivatives as photosensitizers and photoinitiators (PIs) for free-radical and cationic polymerizations (FRP and CP) and thiol–ene processes upon visible-light emitting diode exposure (LEDs@405 nm, 455 and 470 nm).
 The photoactivable groups incorporated into TXA and TXo2A have extended their absorption to the visible region up to 510 nm.
-TXo2A is the first example of monomeric photoinitiator having two allyl side-chain groups.
-These new photoinitiating systems have first demonstrated unambiguously that they can be used as PIs and H donor molecules upon visible LEDs irradiation for the FRP of acrylate without additives.
-TXA and TXo2A also show highly efficient initiating properties when associated with judicious co-initiators i.e. iodonium salt (Iod) as electron acceptor, tertiary amine (methyldiethanol amine, MDEA) as electron donor, or thiol derivative (trimethylolpropane tris (3-mercaptopropionate, TT) as H-donor, under air and in laminate, for FRP, CP and thiol–ene reactions.
-These unprecedented initiating combinations promote high acrylate and epoxy conversions even under air, with a higher efficiency than well-known CQ (and TX)-based photoinitiating systems used as references.
-As evidenced by nanosecond laser flash photolysis (LFP), electron paramagnetic resonance spin-trapping (EPR ST) and fluorescence/phosphorescence experiments, TXA (or TXo2A) can play a triple role, first as a proton/proton-coupled electron transfer initiator using MDEA or TT, as an electron donor when associated with Iod, as well as free-radical PIs following an intermolecular electron/proton transfer reaction.
-Interestingly, the photoinduced 3D interpenetrated polymer network (IPN) synthesized via the concomitant FRP and CP of acrylate/epoxide monomers mixture upon LED@405 or 455 nm exposure, has revealed the capability to support viable cell proliferation without any cytotoxicity.
+TXo2A is the first example of a monomeric photoinitiator having two allyl side-chain groups.
+These new photoinitiating systems have first demonstrated unambiguously that they can be used as PIs and H donor molecules upon visible LED irradiation for the FRP of acrylates without additives.
+TXA and TXo2A also show highly efficient initiating properties when associated with judicious co-initiators i.e. an iodonium salt (Iod) as an electron acceptor, a tertiary amine (methyldiethanol amine, MDEA) as an electron donor, or a thiol derivative (trimethylolpropane tris (3-mercaptopropionate, TT) as a H-donor, under air and in laminate, for FRP, CP and thiol–ene reactions.
+These unprecedented initiating combinations promote high acrylate and epoxy conversions even under air, with a higher efficiency than the well-known CQ (and TX)-based photoinitiating systems used as references.
+As evidenced by nanosecond laser flash photolysis (LFP), electron paramagnetic resonance spin-trapping (EPR ST) and fluorescence/phosphorescence experiments, TXA (or TXo2A) can play a triple role, first as a proton/proton-coupled electron transfer initiator using MDEA or TT, as an electron donor when associated with Iod, and free-radical PIs following an intermolecular electron/proton transfer reaction.
+Interestingly, the photoinduced 3D interpenetrated polymer network (IPN) synthesized via the concomitant FRP and CP of an acrylate/epoxide monomer mixture upon LED@405 or 455 nm exposure has shown the capability to support viable cell proliferation without any cytotoxicity.